AnastasiyaKotelnikova/novastyle-smart-faq-chatbot/README.md

 This project simulates a smart customer-support assistant that answers questions about shipping, returns, orders, and payments — similar to what you see on large e-commerce websites.

+🚨 Deployment Note

+This project was originally deployed using AWS S3 (static website hosting) and AWS Lambda (serverless backend).
+Because it was built under an AWS Student account, the hosted resources may no longer be active once the account expires.

+Even if the public website link no longer works, all source code, architecture, and deployment steps are preserved in this repository, along with screenshots of the working system.

+Screenshots demonstrating the deployed system can be found in:
+/assets

+If needed, the project can be redeployed in the future using AWS or another hosting platform.
 ---

 ## 🚀 Features